Eclipse-Phase-Unofficial/ep-character-creator/OookReadme.txt

 The following text is just for helping you installing the needed component for this Character creator :

 On a web server you need
 -------------------------

 - php 5.3 or greater (php.net)
 - mySql 14.14 or greater (dev.mysql.com/downloads/)
 - pdfLib 7.0.5 or greater (www.pdflib.com)

-If you plane to run it locally for development or use I suggest
+If you plan to run it locally for development or use I suggest
 -------------------------------------------------------------

 Windows :

 	- Xamp (www.apachefriends.org)
 	- NetBean php (netbeans.org)